 At COP 25 in Madrid in 2019 the WIM was reviewed and as developing countries had hoped, it was strengthened.
 The Santiago Network on averting, minimising and addressing loss and damage (SNLD) was established as part of the WIM under the COP and the Conference of the Parties serving as the Meeting of the Parties to the Paris Agreement (CMA), the body which governs the implementation of the Paris Agreement.
 The SNLD’s objective is to catalyse the technical assistance of relevant organisations, bodies, networks and experts, for the implementation of relevant approaches for averting, minimising and addressing loss and damage at the local, national and regional level.
 For developing countries it is critical that the Santiago Network mobilise action and support (the third function of the WIM) to address loss and damage.
 Additionally, finance for Loss and Damage must be provided and at the scale of the needs.
 The economic costs of loss and damage in developing countries alone have been projected to be between 290 billion USD and 580 billion USD by 2030.
 This is likely a vast underestimation given the setbacks in development brought by the COVID-19 pandemic and additional non-economic loss and damage.

-Why Does Loss
+Why Does Loss and Damage Matter?

 The fight for Loss and Damage under the UNFCCC is a fight to recognise the historical responsibility of countries in the global North to pay their fair share to address the climate crisis that has been caused by their historical emissions.
 The UNFCCC and its Paris Agreement recognise that developed countries should lead in combating climate change and addressing related impacts, in accordance with their “common but differentiated responsibility and respective capabilities”.
 The efforts towards ambitious outcomes on Loss and Damage under the UNFCCC aim to support developing countries to understand the scale of losses and damages they are suffering and be assisted to identify, prioritise and access technical assistance to address their needs.